Sky Nature: Branding

 The logo consists of the Sky logo coloured green followed by the word "nature" on a green background.
 The logo originally consisted of a bunch of leaves forming the background where the "nature" text is.
-It was later changed green.
+It was later changed to green.

 International version

 On 1 July 2021 Sky Nature was launched in Italy, alongside Sky Documentaries, Sky Investigation (the local version of Sky Witness) and Sky Serie.